opennms-forge/vagrant-opennms/README.md

 By default the virtual machine uses a no-worry-NAT network interface.
 To give you access to the virtual machine there is some preconfigured port forwarding:
 - TCP guest 8980 to your host 8980 for the OpenNMS WebUI
 - TCP guest 8001 to your host 8001 JPDA debugging support
+- TCP guest 22 to your host 2222 for SSH access you can also just run `vagrant ssh`

 Usage
 -----